 29. The Sheltering Sky (1990/6.6)

 Filming locations: Morocco, Algeria, Niger

-A tribute to Morocco and its breath-taking landscapes, culture and nomadic life, this movie may not suit everyone, but it sure is a feast for all senses.
-My favourite quote: Tourists think about going home the moment they arrive, whereas a traveler might not come back at all.
+A tribute to Morocco and its breathtaking landscapes, culture and nomadic life, this movie may not suit everyone, but it sure is a feast for all senses.
+My favourite quote: Tourists think about going home the moment they arrive, whereas a traveller might not come back at all.